hsienc/Assignment-2-replication/README.md

 Following the following steps to replicate Table 1 & Figure 2-5 in Schoellman (2006):

 1. In `/raw-data/`, we only need `/census/usa_00131.dat`.
+2. See `/data/readme.txt` if you want to do Robustness checks.
-2. To construct necessary datasets for this exercise, download my modified version of codes above: `ec_adult-modified.do` and make sure you place it at the right path.
+3. To construct necessary datasets, download my modified version of codes above: `ec_adult-modified.do` and make sure you place it at the right path.
+4. Open `/data/master-modified.do` and ensure it carries out the program `ec_adult-modified.do`.
+5. Section 1 is mainly Data importation and cleaning, which takes roughly 3-4 hours.
+6. We will save a subset of samples `/temp/census_sample_tenPercentDummy.dta` at the end of first section.
+This subset excludes 90% of the natives data, which are relatively irrelavant to the paper focus but significantly saves running time.
+7. Section 2 is the results replications.
+I modified the fixed effect regressions and calculate estimates of our variables of interest, their standard errors, and confidence intervals separately.
+It yields the same estimates.
+8. Check the Table 1 and Figure 2-5 in the original paper and see if they are "consistent".

 ## References